rsn870/rank_and_bias_gen/pfgmpp/README.md

 and perform the experiments for generation for each architecture for different datasets.
 This yields results that differ from the consistency/diffusion case for finite
 D rather interestingly.
 Please refer to the mods branch for the modified code.

-Please access this folder for compressed datasets.
-Use the compressed files as per the instructions in PGMPP repo to train models.
+[Please access this folder for compressed datasets](https://drive.google.com/drive/folders/1KvJjlbAA3fENuJizVbHPiGakNsQ8ngYl?usp=drive_link).
+Use the compressed files as per the instructions in PFGMPP repo to train models.

-To Do :
+## To Do:

 - [ ] Add codes for rank calculation in bottleneck of U-NET
 - [ ] Add codes for inversion/interpolation
 - [ ] Add all zip files of datasets to drive

+## Results:
+We maintain the results in this link [Results for pfgmpp](https://docs.google.com/document/d/1JEIkwOn6OsS0MCICi-n6C309u5YczoCI5TPiX18X9Bo/edit#heading=h.836d5ejxumxo) for now and shall port to the repo later.